How Can I Prove Abuse or Neglect by a Nursing Home?

 Seeing a friend or family member move to a nursing home or other long-term care facility can be difficult.
 The senior loved one may feel a loss of independence.
 Family members, who often prefer to have the loved one at home, may feel guilt, but face the reality that the senior, due to illness, disease, age, or injury, needs a level of care that can no longer be provided at home.
 Both parties may find solace in the understanding that the nursing home is equipped to assist with daily activities of living, which improves the senior individual’s quality of life.

-Watch for Signs of Abuse or Neglect
+1. Watch for signs of abuse or neglect.

 Unfortunately, in a time when more elderly citizens than ever need long-term care, statistics demonstrate that incidences of abuse and neglect continue to increase.
-We previously shared some sobering statistics, and discussed common signs of nursing home neglect, including physical abuse, sexual abuse, and emotional abuse.
-Watch carefully for these signs, and if you believe abuse or neglect may exist, start investigating.
+It’s important to watch carefully for common signs of nursing home neglect or abuse, which can be physical, sexual, or emotional.
+Common signs can include but are not limited to:

 Review the records and look for irregularities.
 Be aware that these records may contain legal, medical, and other jargon making them difficult for the average person to completely understand.
 Consider hiring a lawyer to help you.

 Perhaps most importantly, should a lawsuit be appropriate, lawyers are experienced with the procedures the law permits a litigant to use to discover the facts related to a dispute.
 These procedures are referred to by the law as rules of “discovery.”
 Below, we’ll discuss a few of these discovery rules.

-Depositions are a method by which a party may obtain and preserve sworn oral testimony from any witness (or party), prior to trial.
+- Depositions: Depositions are a method by which a party may obtain and preserve sworn oral testimony from any witness (or party) prior to trial.
 Typically, the victim’s attorney schedules a time and place to question the witness.
 A court reporter attends and records all the answers.
 This procedure can be invaluable in obtaining information for a case.
 For example, the victim’s attorney may choose to depose employees and other residents at the nursing home.

-Discovery procedures also permit a party to send written questions to an opposing party, which must be answered under oath.
+- Interrogatories and requests for documents: Discovery procedures also permit a party to send written questions to an opposing party, which must be answered under oath.
 Additionally, the law provides methods, including subpoena, by which a party can obtain documents from another party.
 While these procedures can provide useful information, complicated rules exist concerning what information is privileged, or otherwise protected from disclosure.
 On some occasions, the lawyers disagree and a judge must make the final decision.